A Prayer For Protection From Enemies

 Commentary

-In this Psalm we see David as a warrior, a witness and a worshiper.
-He first of all realizes that it is almost impossible to fight against gossip.
-People he had thought were his friends were telling lies about him.
+We find in this Psalm the cry of distress, in the petition of a man falsely accused.
+It may well date from the time when David was being pursued by Saul.
+We see David as a warrior, a witness and a worshiper.
+He first realizes that it is almost impossible to fight against gossip.
+People he had thought to be his friends were telling lies about him.
 A person can be destroyed by a malicious tongue easier than by a bullet.
-David intercedes with God to overthrow his enemies and rescue him from their evil devices.
-In spite of his kindness and sympathy his enemies hated and dealt deceitfully and cruelly with him.
+David intercedes with God to overthrow his enemies and rescuehim from their evil devices.
+Despite David’s kindness and sympathy his enemies hated and dealt deceitfully and cruelly with him.
+David tells the Lord that he wants his foes to be:

 Application